 The point of a fashion watch is to add a touch of cool or sophistication to your style without necessitating that you be a rock star or Hollywood icon.
 For that reason, the kinds of timepieces that are known as fashion watches are generally quite affordable.

-Of course, what defines affordable for one person won’t necessarily be the same for everyone.
+Of course, what defines affordability for one person won’t necessarily be the same for everyone.
 Also, a person who collects luxury Swiss watches is never going to call a Nixon watch “expensive,” but most people aren’t looking to drop thousands of dollars on a watch.
-For the majority of us, spending between $50 and $200 on a watch is itself a luxury.
+For others, spending between $50 and $200 on a watch is itself a luxury.

 Since it’s impossible to agree on a universal definition for “expensive,” the next best thing we can do is agree on a definition based on relative worth.
 As I said before, there are a lot of brands that manufacture fashion watches.
 So can we compare Nixon to those other brands?